-However, the bamboo fabric needs to receive proper care, as they require a different and more gentle approach than other fabrics.
+In saying that, the bamboo fabric does need proper care.
+More so than other sheets.
+This is because they require more gentle approach than other fabrics.

 In this guide, we will dive into how to wash and take care of bamboo sheets.

-Taking care of your bamboo sheets extends their longevity and keeps the fabric soft.
+Taking care of your sheets extends their longevity and keeps the fabric soft.

 - Use cold water when putting your sheets in the washing machine at a temperature setting of 30°C max.
 Do not use warm water.
 For the best preservation of the bamboo fabric, you can use the gentle cycle.